TileDB-Inc/TileDB/doc/source/tutorials/config.rst

                                                                       the coordinates are not in the global order.
                                                                       Applicable only to sparse writes in the global order.
+    ``"sm.consolidation.amplification"``      ``"1.0"``               The factor by which the size of the dense fragment resulting from consolidating a set of fragments (containing at least one dense fragment) can be amplified.
+This is important when the union of the non-empty domains of the fragments to be consolidated have a lot of empty cells, which the consolidated fragment will have to fill with the special fill value (since the resulting fragment is dense).
+    ``"sm.consolidation.buffer_size"``        ``"50000000"``          The size (in bytes) of the attribute buffers used during consolidation.
+    ``"sm.consolidation.step_max_frags"``     ``"4294967295"``        The maximum number of fragments to consolidate in a single step.
+    ``"sm.consolidation.step_min_frags"``     ``"4294967295"``        The minimum number of fragments to consolidate in a single step.
+    ``"sm.consolidation.step_size_ratio"``    ``"0"``                 The size ratio of two ("adjacent") fragments must be larger than this value to be considered for consolidation in a single step.
+    ``"sm.consolidation.steps"``              ``"4294967295"``        The number of consolidation steps to be performed when executing the consolidation algorithm.
     ``"sm.dedup_coords"``                     ``"false"``             If ``true``, cells with duplicate coordinates will be removed during sparse array writes.
 Note that ties during deduplication are broken